 More than national pride would be hurt by such an "euroization" of the Swiss economy.
 For one thing, such a development would entail the loss of seigniorage income.
-With a monetary base of about 40 billion francs (25 billion euros), that is about 5,700 francs (3,500 euros) per person, seigniorage in our case is far from trivial.
-But much more seriously, the loss of monetary autonomy caused by a displacement of the Swiss franc by the euro would prevent the central bank from creating liquidity in case of need.
+With a monetary base of about 40 billion francs (26 billion euros), that is about 5'700 francs (3'700 euros) per person, seigniorage in our case is far from trivial.
+But even more seriously, the loss of monetary autonomy caused by a displacement of the Swiss franc by the euro would prevent the SNB from creating liquidity in case of need.

 To a large extent, the fears that we had reflect the more fundamental debate about fixed versus flexible exchange rates.
 Which foreign exchange regime is appropriate for a given country at a particular time?
-Although this view is not universally shared, many economists argue for a polar solution: either purely flexible exchange rates, or rigidly fixed ones.
+Although this view is not universally shared, many economists argue in favour of a corner solution: either purely flexible exchange rates, or rigidly fixed ones.
 Intellectually, I tend to share this view, except that I would like to take it one step further: either purely flexible exchange rates, or monetary union.
 Rigidly fixed exchange rates do not constitute a polar case.
-In fact, they accumulate many shortcomings.
+In fact, they accumulate many drawbacks.
 Thus, fixed exchange rates have never been known to be fixed for very long.
-Fixed exchange rates are fixed until the day they change, and when they do change, they often do so brutally in an atmosphere of crisis, of pain, and of tears.
-No, I believe that if one really aims at exchange rates that are irrevocably fixed, then one should move all the way, that is go for monetary union.
-As long as two currencies are distinguishable, their relative price might change.
-So the choice is between flexible exchange rates and monetary union.
+Fixed exchange rates are fixed until the day they change, and when they do change, they tend to do so brutally in an atmosphere of crisis, of pain, and of tears.
+No, I believe that if one really aims at exchange rates that are irrevocably fixed, then one should go all the way, that is, one should opt for monetary union.
+As long as two currencies are distinct, their relative price might change.
+So the options boil down to a choice between purely flexible exchange rates and monetary union.
 Needless to say, since Switzerland is not a member of the European Union, joining the eurozone is not an option worth discussing at this stage.
-Fixing the franc against the euro would not even be a second best.
-It would rather be the worst of all worlds by suppressing our monetary independence, and, at the same time, exposing us to all the dangers of speculative attacks by setting us up, the back against the wall, alone against the market.
+Far from being a second best solution, fixing the franc against the euro would rather cumulate all the negatives, by suppressing our monetary independence, and, at the same time, exposing us to all the dangers of speculative attacks by setting us up, the back against the wall, alone against the market.